rachitnigam/rachitnigam.com/content/post/project-management.md

 to overworking.
 Since this process so highly dependent on the team members and project leads, my guideline can only be personalized for me.

-If a team member feels under too much pressure to do something or dislike someone's personal behavior, they can either directly contact the person or ask one of the team leads to mediate.
+If a team member feels under too much pressure to do something or dislikes someone's personal behavior, they can either directly contact the person or ask one of the team leads to mediate.
 While daunting, it is much better in the long run to have frank discussions about team expectations and stresses instead